skimindex Processing Model

 The output type (STREAM / DIRECTORY / FILE) of a composite is always the output type

-of its last step, regardless of whether the composite has its own directory.
+of its last step, regardless of whether the composite has its own output.

 Output filename for STREAM and FILE types

-When a STREAM or FILE output must be persisted to disk (because a directory is
+When a STREAM or FILE output must be persisted to disk (because an output is

 declared), the filename is determined by the processing type implementation, not